-- Best Overall Pan: T-fal E76597 Ultimate Hard Anodized Nonstick Fry Pan with Lid
+Best nonstick pan overall: T-fal E76597 Ultimate Hard Anodized Nonstick Fry Pan with Lid

-This pan is a steal.
-At just under $45 (with lid included), it can cook way more than the average frying pan, with the ability to boil and stew.
+This pan can cook way more than the average frying pan, with the ability to boil and stew.
 Its extended side height helps contain voluminous veggies — like kale — that would otherwise overflow before they’re wilted down by heat.

 When it comes to pulling off nonstick, the T-fal absolutely delivers.
 Nothing clings to the pan’s surface, which is made with anodized aluminum, a golden term in the nonstick world but one you might not be familiar with.
 Anodizing and aluminum go together like peanut butter and jelly; the electrochemical process converts the metal into a more durable, corrosion-resistant material, according to the Aluminum Anodizing Council.
 Rather than strengthening the pan’s surface layer like a coating would, aluminum that is anodized is integrated, so it can’t peel off or chip.